-Asia shares tipped to firm, sterling hit by UK politics
+Asia shares edge higher, sterling slugged by UK politics

-SYDNEY (Reuters) - Asian share markets looked set to bounce on Monday following favorable U.S. jobs data, while sterling slipped after a key member of the British government resigned over Brexit and put the future of Prime Minister Theresa May in doubt.
+SYDNEY (Reuters) - Asian share markets crept higher on Monday following favorable U.S. jobs data, while sterling slipped after two members of the British government resigned over Brexit and put the future of Prime Minister Theresa May in doubt.

-The pound peeled off around a third of a U.S. cent to $1.3288 GBP=D3 in early trading as sources told Reuters British Brexit Secretary David Davis had resigned.
+The pound peeled off around a third of a U.S. cent to $1.3292 GBP=D3 in early trading as news broke British Brexit Secretary David Davis and Brexit Minister Steven Baker had resigned.

-There were also reports Brexit Minister Steven Baker had gone as well, throwing into doubt a just-agreed cabinet deal on May’s plans to leave the European Union.
+The loss came just two days after a meeting at May’s Chequers country residence supposedly sealed a cabinet deal on Brexit and underlines the deep divisions in her ruling Conservative Party over the departure from the EU.

 Sentiment in other markets was mostly positive after Friday’s U.S. payrolls report showed tame wages and more people looking for work.